projectriff/riff/rfc/rfc-0003-developer-utils.md

         "headers": {"user provided header": "while publishing"}
     }
     ```
-    The payload will be base64 encoded by default, however if the `decode-payload` flag is specified, then it will be decoded as string.
+    We will use the content-type of the event to determine how the payload should be displayed. i.e. for content-type "text/plain" and "application/json" convert the binary payload to string, for all others display base64 encoded string.

 The namespace parameter is optional for all the commands.
 If not specified, namespace of the `riff-developer-utils` pod will be assumed.